[[caption-width-right:350:[[Film/HoneyIShrunkTheKids Honey, I Shrunk The TARDIS Crew]]]]

 * MyGodWhatHaveIDone: Smithers when he realises just how dangerous his pesticide is, especially after his cat dies.

-* ObstructiveBureaucrat: Subverted: Forester thinks of Farell this way, but he's actually in the right.
+* ObstructiveBureaucrat: Subverted.
+Forester thinks of Farrow this way, but Farrow is actually in the right.

 * PyroManiac: The Doctor seems ''very'' enthusiastic about causing a gas explosion.

-* SmartBall: Susan with her observations about the nature of the insecticide.
-May simply be her failing to hold the IdiotBall for once, given her [[InformedAttribute Informed intelligence]] in the pilot and a few episodes.
+* SmartBall: Susan, with her observations about the nature of the insecticide.
+May simply be her failing to hold the IdiotBall for once, given her [[InformedAttribute Informed intelligence]] in the pilot and a few of her later episodes.

-* TwoScenesOneDialogue: When they finally realize that no, they're not at the World Fair.
+* TwoScenesOneDialogue: When they finally realize that no, they're not at the World's Fair.

 * WellIntentionedExtremist: Smithers believes initially that his pesticide is the only way to avoid world starvation.

-* YankTheDogsChain: the uncontrollable [=TARDIS=] lands by chance back on Earth in Ian and Barbara's home period, but they're three inches tall and have no way of getting back to normal without taking off and getting lost again.
+* YankTheDogsChain: the uncontrollable [=TARDIS=] lands by chance back on Earth in Ian and Barbara's home period (early-60's London), but they're an inch tall and have no way of getting back to normal without taking off and getting lost again.